semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <Steps>

-1. Select which branches are enabled for promotions: all, none, or a list of allowed branches.
+1. Select which branches are enabled for promotions: all, none, or a list of allowed branches
-2. Select which Git tags are enabled: all, none, or a list of allowed tags.
+2. Select which Git tags are enabled: all, none, or a list of allowed tags
-3. Enable or disable pull requests from triggering promotions.
+3. Enable or disable pull requests from triggering promotions
-4. Press **Next**.
+4. Press **Next**
-5. Press **Create**.
+5. Press **Create**

     <details>
     <summary>Show me</summary>